India eyes U.S. aircraft carrier technology as arms ties deepen

 Although the aircraft carrier in question would not be ready for at least another decade, such cooperation could act as a balance against China's expanding presence in the Indian Ocean.

-It would also represent a shift away from India's traditional reliance on Russia for military hardware, particularly if, as some experts expect, it leads to knock-on orders for U.S. aircraft in the longer term.
+It would also represent a shift away from India's traditional reliance on Russian military hardware, particularly if, as some experts expect, it leads to knock-on orders for U.S. aircraft in the longer term.

 After years of neglect, India's navy is in the midst of accelerated modernisation under Prime Minister Narendra Modi.

 It inducted an old aircraft carrier from Russia in 2014 to add to an ageing British vessel likely to be decommissioned in 2018.
-Soon after taking office last year, Modi cleared funds to ensure another carrier being built domestically was ready for service in 2018.
+Last year, soon after taking office, Modi cleared funds to ensure another carrier being built domestically was ready for service in 2018.

-He also endorsed navy plans for a further carrier which would be its largest.
-It is this one that may be built with U.S. technology, a Defence Ministry source and two former navy vice admirals with ties to the naval establishment said.
+He also endorsed navy plans for a further carrier which would be its biggest, and it is this one that may be built with U.S. technology, a defence ministry source and two former navy vice admirals with ties to the naval establishment said.

 The joint statement by Obama and Modi spoke of a "working group to explore aircraft carrier technology sharing and design" as part of the Defense Trade and Technology Initiative.